Sergius I of Constantinople: Death and denunciation

-Sergius died in December of 638, only months after Heraclius had instated the Ecthesis.
+Sergius I died in December of 638, only months after Heraclius had instated the Ecthesis.

 Despite the strong initial spread to Monothelitism belief, 640 brought an abrupt end to this.
 A series of events happened in short order following 638.
-First, the new pope, Severinus, showed strong resistance to accepting Monothelitism belief.
+First, the new pope, Pope Severinus, showed strong resistance to accepting Monothelitism belief.
 His successor, Pope John IV, was an even stronger opponent of the practice.
 Finally, following the death of Heraclius in 641, both the subsequent Emperors Constantine III and Constans II were of orthodox practice and appeared to have removed the Ecthesis as the official imperial doctrine, by request of Pope John IV.
 This effectively crushed the remaining foundation of Monothelitism doctrine as Orthodox teachings appeared to quickly restore back throughout the Empire.

 By 680, all Monothelite support had faded and Orthodox belief was in full order again.
 The resulting Roman Easter synod of 680 concluded that Christ had two wills and that all who had opposed this belief were to be condemned as heretics.
-Monothelitism was finally declared a heresy at the Third Council of Constantinople (the Sixth Ecumenical Council), AD 680–681, and both Patriarch Sergius and Pope Honorius were declared to be heretics.
-Honorius remains the only condemned pope to this day.
+Monothelitism was finally declared a heresy at the Third Council of Constantinople (the Sixth Ecumenical Council), 680–681 AD, and both Patriarch Sergius I and Pope Honorius I were declared to be heretics.
+Honorius I remains the only condemned pope to this day.
 As quoted from the council:

-"…Honorius some time Pope of Old Rome, as well as the letter of the latter to the same Sergius, we find that these documents are quite foreign to the apostolic dogmas, to the declarations of the holy Councils, and to all the accepted Fathers, and that they follow the false teachings of the heretics…"
+"...Honorius some time Pope of Old Rome, as well as the letter of the latter to the same Sergius, we find that these documents are quite foreign to the apostolic dogmas, to the declarations of the holy Councils, and to all the accepted Fathers, and that they follow the false teachings of the heretics..."

 The Council lasted a total of eighteen sessions in declaring the heresy of Sergius, the first being in November 680 and the last being in September 681.